PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 - Posted on social media platforms such as Instagram and Facebook.
 - Shared in relevant community or tech-related forums to collect a range of perspectives.

-The survey will be open for 1–2 weeks to allow enough time for participants to respond.
+The survey will be open for 10-15 days to allow enough time for participants to respond.

 ---